LGBT+ Chaplaincy Support

 • up to three one-hour chaplaincy sessions to any individual

-Members of the team include those of diverse sexualities and approaches, and are committed to full inclusion of LGBT+ people and to honouring their relationships.
-They all fully affirm and work in line with the vote by General Synod that backed the motion calling for a ban on the practice of conversion therapy.
+Members of the team include those of diverse sexualities and approaches (LGBT+, heterosexual, married, single, and from a range of church traditions) and are committed to the full inclusion of LGBT+ people and to honouring their relationships.
+We are also committed to engaging fully, respectfully and generously across the whole range of views on these matters.
+We all fully affirm and work in line with the vote by General Synod that backed the motion calling for a ban on the practice of conversion therapy.

-All these chaplains are volunteers who undertake a range of other licensed / authorised ministry across the Church of England Birmingham, ordained and lay.
+All the chaplains are volunteers who undertake a range of other licensed/authorised ministry across the CofE Birmingham, ordained and lay.
 They are subject to enhanced DBS checks and have completed full CofE safeguarding training.

 Confidential Requests to meet with a Chaplain